kathrinnp/DarkRayNet/README.md

 ## A Neural Network Based Simulation Tool for Indirect Dark Matter Searches

-The recurrent neural networks (RNNs) provided in this tool can quickly simulate antiprotons, protons and Helium cosmic ray (CR) spectra at Earth, for an extensive range of parameters.
+The recurrent neural networks (RNNs) provided in this tool can quickly simulate antiprotons, antideuterons, protons and Helium cosmic ray (CR) spectra at Earth, for an extensive range of parameters.

+## *v3 Updates*
+$\overline{D}$*arkRayNet:* *In this most recent version we have added the possibility to simulate the cosmic ray fluxes for antideuterons.
+As for the antiprotons, the spectra can be predicted for a signal from dark matter annihilation **DM Antideuterons** and for secondary emission **Secondary Antideuterons**.
+The corresponding neural networks are trained as before on GALPROP simulations.
+The injection of cosmic rays from dark matter annihilation has been computed and presented in [1].*

 ## *v2 Updates*

 *With respect to the initial release we have altered the initial parametrizations of the cosmic-ray propagation model and added an alternative setup.
 The respective setups and their usage are explained below.
-In addition to that, we now also release a sample of propagation parameters equally weighted according to their posterior in a MultiNest scan (for details see section 'Parameter Samples' and [1])*
+In addition to that, we now also release a sample of propagation parameters equally weighted according to their posterior in a MultiNest scan (for details see section 'Parameter Samples' and [2])*

 The antiproton spectra consist of both a contribution of secondary emission and a component resulting from dark matter (DM) annihilation into various Standard Model particles that contribute to antiproton fluxes.
 The tool is designed to predict measurable cosmic ray spectra for thousands of parameter sets in few seconds and thus enables quick parameter scans for indirect dark matter searches.
-The training of the provided networks is based on GALPROP [2] simulations.
+The training of the provided networks is based on GALPROP [3] simulations.

 The following provides an introduction of the tool and its functions, as well as a description of the neural network involved and physical assumption on which the training data is based.

-**If you choose to use this tool, please cite ArXiv:2107.12395 [3] and  ArXiv:2303.07362 [1]**
+**If you choose to use this tool, please cite ArXiv:2107.12395 [4] and  ArXiv:2303.07362 [2].
+If you use it to predict antideuteron spectra, please cite ArXiv:2406.XXXXX**

-If you have questions or problems, file an issue in this repository or contact "nippel *at* physik *dot* rwth-aachen *dot* de"
+If you have questions or problems, file an issue in this repository or contact "nippel *at* physik *dot* rwth-aachen *dot* de" or "rathmann *at* physik *dot* rwth-aachen *dot* de"
 ________________________________________________________________

 ### Table of Contents